Here it’s polite to stare

 Toulouse-Lautrec at the blue cabaret

-Henri de Toulouse-Lautrec is one of the most successful artists of La Belle Époque (The Beautiful Era) in Paris.
-Yet his most compelling paintings express empathy for people who felt like outsiders.
+Henri de Toulouse-Lautrec was one of the most successful visual chroniclers of La Belle Époque (The Beautiful Era) in Paris.
+Yet, his most powerful paintings convey empathy for those who felt like outsiders.

 In the tragic aftermath of World War I, Magritte turned his back on traditional Academic history painting.
 Instead, the Belgian artist shows us life’s ambiguities, depicted in witty and thought-provoking ways.